Loading Dock Safety Loading Dock Safety

 Safety Around Tractor Trailers

-• When working around tractor-trailers, ensure that the parking brakes are engaged to prevent movement and that the engine is shut off to avoid the buildup of fumes.
-Fumes from the engine can be dangerous, mainly if a fire occurs.
+• When working around tractor trailers, one must ensure that the parking brakes are engaged to prevent movement and that the engine is shut off to avoid the buildup of fumes.
+Fumes from the engine can be dangerous, especially if there is a fire.

-• If using an air ride suspension, remove the air from the system before loading or unloading.
-This will help improve the trailer’s stability and reduce the chance of damage to the dock’s bumper pads.
+• If you are using an air ride suspension, be sure to remove the air from the system before loading or unloading.
+This will help improve the stability of the trailer and reduce the chance of damage to the dock’s bumper pads.

 • Make provisions to prevent railroad cars from being moved during loading and unloading.
-Wheel stops, hand brakes, and other recognized controls must be used to prevent movement during loading and unloading.
+Wheel stops, hand brakes, and other recognized controls must be used to prevent movement.

-• This is an important safety step when loading and unloading trailers at the dock.
-The trailer can easily tip over if you only load or unload from one side.
+• This is an important safety step to remember when loading and unloading trailers at the dock.
+If you only load or unload from one side, the trailer can easily tip over.
 Make sure that both sides are full before beginning the process.

 • Make sure both wheels are chocked.